eclipse-che/che/docs/_docs/use-che-as-an-ide/ide-commands.md

 ```

 # Macros
-{{ site.product_mini_name_capitalized }} provides macros that can be used within a command or preview URL to reference workspace objects.
+{{ site.product_mini_name }} provides macros that can be used within a command or preview URL to reference workspace objects.

 | Macro   | Details
 | --- | ---